steven-nguyen22/MovieRecommender/README.md

     Hammer - Main platform used.
  > * What will be the input/output of your project?\
   The inputs for this project will be the any movie, category, or sub-category a user chooses to remove or add.
 The outputs for this project will be a list of related movies to the movie the user entered which can be sorted by genre, directors, actors, ratings, etc.
  > * What are the two design patterns you will be using?
-For each design pattern you must explain in 4-5 sentences:
+For each design pattern you must explain in 4-5 sentences: \
+    Composite design pattern - The composite design pattern will be used to implement an interface that will work with other classes.
+The main interface will be a movie class that branches out to different sub class like genre, rating, actors, etc. which are the composite part.
  >   * Why you picked this pattern and what feature you will implement with it
  >   * What problem you anticipate encountering when implementing your project that you will solve using the design pattern
  >   * Why the chosen design pattern will lead to a good solution to that problem